Search Shortcut cmd + k | ctrl + k

 Floating-Point Types

-The data types REAL and DOUBLE precision are inexact, variable-precision numeric types.
+The data types FLOAT and DOUBLE precision are variable-precision numeric types.
 In practice, these types are usually implementations of IEEE Standard 754 for Binary Floating-Point Arithmetic (single and double precision, respectively), to the extent that the underlying processor, operating system, and compiler support it.

 Name Aliases Description

-REAL FLOAT4, FLOAT single precision floating-point number (4 bytes)
+FLOAT FLOAT4, REAL single precision floating-point number (4 bytes)

 DOUBLE FLOAT8 double precision floating-point number (8 bytes)

-• If you require exact storage and calculations (such as for monetary amounts), use the DECIMAL data type or its NUMERIC alias instead.
+• If you require exact storage of numbers with a known number of decimal digits and require exact additions, subtractions, and multiplications (such as for monetary amounts), use the DECIMAL data type or its NUMERIC alias instead.

-On most platforms, the REAL type has a range of at least 1E-37 to 1E+37 with a precision of at least 6 decimal digits.
+On most platforms, the FLOAT type has a range of at least 1E-37 to 1E+37 with a precision of at least 6 decimal digits.
 The DOUBLE type typically has a range of around 1E-307 to 1E+308 with a precision of at least 15 digits.
-Values that are too large or too small will cause an error.
-Rounding might take place if the precision of an input number is too high.
-Numbers too close to zero that are not representable as distinct from zero will cause an underflow error.
+Positive numbers outside of these ranges (and negative numbers ourside the mirrored ranges) may cause errors on some platforms but will usually be converted to zero or infinity, respectively.

-In addition to ordinary numeric values, the floating-point types have several special values:
+In addition to ordinary numeric values, the floating-point types have several special values representing IEEE 754 special values:

 Universally Unique Identifiers (UUIDs)

 DuckDB supports universally unique identifiers (UUIDs) through the UUID type.
 These use 128 bits and are represented internally as HUGEINT values.
-When printed, they are shown with hexadecimal characters, separated by dashes as follows: ⟨8 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨12 characters⟩ (using 36 characters in total).
+When printed, they are shown with lowercase hexadecimal characters, separated by dashes as follows: ⟨8 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨12 characters⟩ (using 36 characters in total including the dashes).
 For example, 4ac7a9e9-607c-4c8a-84f3-843f0191e3fd is a valid UUID.

 To generate a new UUID, use the uuid() utility function.